milotr/textile_shop_management_django/README.md

 # Management_Website
+Bussiness Managment App.
+Developed for specific for the Textile Industry Vendors

- Users can manage Customers, Orders, Products
+Users can use the app for managing Customers, Products, Orders